pp3times/zmk-config-drift-v3-editor/README.md

 - [Charging and Wired Connection](https://github.com/Timception/zmk-config-drift-v3-editor/tree/main/Charging%20and%20Wired%20Connection) - How to charge the keyboard and use with USB-C

-- [PS3 Battery Pack Assembly](https://github.com/Timception/zmk-config-drift-v3-editor/tree/main/PS3%20Battery%20Pack%20Assembly) - Along with other supported batteries and how to install them
+- [Battery Pack Assembly](https://github.com/Timception/zmk-config-drift-v3-editor/tree/main/PS3%20Battery%20Pack%20Assembly) - Along with other supported batteries and how to install them
 <br/><br/>

 ## 3D Printable Accessories